N 108 Hesi Nursing Research

 Why the Other Options Are Incorrect:

-B. What interventions are most commonly used to decrease sepsis in preterm neonates who are hospitalized on a neonatal unit?
+B. What are the most commonly used methods to decrease postoperative ileus in adults who have had abdominal surgery?

 -